LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/README.md

 ## Getting Ready

 Let's set up a new project for this studio.
 That way, everybody will start with the same code.
-If you've been working on `cheese-mvc` on your own, you should still do this.
-The instructions assume certain structure to your model classes and controllers.
+Even though you've been working on `cheese-mvc` on your own, **you should still do this**.
+The following instructions require a certain structure to your model classes and controllers that you may not have created on your own.

 Set up a local copy of the project:
 - Visit the [repository page](https://github.com/LaunchCodeEducation/cheese-mvc-persistent) for this project and fork the repository to create a copy under your own GitHub account.